cortexrd/Knack-Toolkit-Library/README.md

 **\_kd**: Kiosk add Done button.

-**\_ni**: No Inline editing.
-Disables inline editing for the user, while still enabled in Builder for API calls.

-\* Note about \_ni security: use this keyword with caution as it only disables the user interface.
-Someone with coding skills and bad intentions could still modify the data using commands in the console.

-**\_dtp**: Add Date/Time Picker to a table.
-The table **must have a Date/Time field**, and the first one found from the left will be used.
-Six new fields will appear at the top of your table view: **From**, **To** and periods as **Monthly**, **Weekly**, and **Daily**.
-Depending on the active period, when you change From, the To field will automatically update itself accordingly, and the view will be filtered in real-time.
-On the other hand, if you change the To date, the From will not be affected, leaving you more flexibility.
-The focus is conveniently placed on the last field used so you can use the up/down arrows to scroll quickly through months and visualize data.
-This is also compatible with additional filter fields, provided that the AND operator is used.
-Once you have a filter that you like, it is also possible to save it as a [User Filter](#user-filters).

-**\_rvs=v1,v2**: Refresh Views after a Submit.
-Add this to a form’s title and when it is submitted successfully, will refresh any other views specified.
-Use the exact full title text, separated by commas, spaces are allowed.

-Ex: **Customer Sale \_rvs=Client Sales, Store Sales**

-Here, the form’s visible title will be “Customer Sales”, and when submitted successfully, the two views with the title “Client Sales” and “Store Sales” will be refreshed.

-**\_rvr=v1,v2**: Refresh Views after a Refresh.
-Same syntax as \_rvs.
-Used to trigger a refresh to other views.
-Be careful not to induce a circular loop!

-**\_rvd=v1,v2**: Refresh Views after a Drop.
-Same syntax as \_rvs.
-Used to trigger a refresh to other views, after an event has been drag’n dropped in a Calendar view.

-**\_qt=bgColorTrue,bgColorFalse**: Quick Toggle of boolean fields in a Table or Search view.
-Will queue all clicks on cells with a Yes/No type of fields and will invert their state in a background processing loop.
-Optional true/false/pending colors can be specified, compatible with all web formats like \#rrggbbaa, \#rgba and named colors (ex: darkolivegreen).
-The colors can be app-wide or on a per-view basis, as desired.
-See quickToggleParams for details in the KTL_KnackApp.js file.

-**\_mc=columnHeader**: Match Color of the whole row to the cell at a specific column in a table.
-Can be used in conjunction with the \_qt feature to use its colors.

 **\_al**: Auto-Login, with AES encrypted email/pw stored in localStorage.
 This must be in the view title of the **login page**.
 Used to automate boot-up of Dashboards or other unattended devices.
 A first-time setup procedure must be done manually, by entering an encryption key then the email/pw information.
 This is done for each new device and can be bypassed if desired.

 **\_yourOwnKeywords**: You can also add your own app-specific keywords and process them in the callback function processViewKeywords.

-### Using view’s Description text box as keywords to trigger special behavior

-In the Builder, when you edit a view, there’s a Description text box, where you can put additional information to the user.
-Now, the KTL can also use this to trigger special behavior.
-You can add your keywords at the end of your description, or on a separate line, as you wish, as long as it’s at the end of your text.
-Currently, only tables are supported.
-Here is the list:

-**\_nf=field_x, field_y, field_z** This will prevent filtering on these fields, even if they are visible in the table.
-Each must have a comma separator, spaces are allowed.

-### Adding keywords to the tables header text to trigger special behavior

-In the Builder, when you edit a table view, you can add these keywords at the end of your header text to trigger special behavior:

-**\_hc**: To hide the column.
-The columns are only hidden and still exists in DOM.
-The visibility is reversible (hide/show) on the fly if needed.

-**\_rc**: To delete de column from the table and the DOM.
-“Somewhat” a bit more secure since it’s not easily possible to peek at data from the browser’s console.
-Though someone could intercept the data *before* it’s been removed, i.e. while it’s being sent by the server, so keep this in mind.

 ## Scenes